More than 10,000 hectares of forest burning in Chernobyl exclusion zone, Ukraine says

 Lyudmila Denisova, commissioner of the Verkhovna Rada of Ukraine for Human Rights said the fires have led to an increased level of radioactive air pollution with a threat to neighbouring European countries.

-“Control and suppression of fires is impossible due to the capture of the exclusion zone by russian troops.
+“Control and suppression of fires is impossible due to the capture of the exclusion zone by Russian troops.
 As a result of combustion, radionuclides are released into the atmosphere, which are transported by wind over long distances.
-This threatens radiation to Ukraine, Belarus and European countries,” Ms Denisova said in a Facebook post.
+This threatens radiation to Ukraine, Belarus and European countries,” Ms Denisova said in a Facebook post on Sunday.

 The abandoned zone around the Chernobyl plant is still considered highly risky because of the radiation from the 1986 nuclear disaster.